Vasiliky/vbart/index.md

 ### This ctf was part of the annual grayhat conference.
 Sec Army CTF had a variety of challenges that helped me brush up on skills and gain knowledge on unknown before topics and technologies.

 # ~$ whoami
-### My name is Vasiliky Maria Bartolotta and I'm a Vulnerability Research Intern.
+### My name is Vasiliki Bartolotta and I'm a Vulnerability Research Intern.
 I play ctf's in my spare time and research about low level exploitation and security in general.

 # Table of Contents
 1. [Uno](#uno)